Travelling with Infants in Flight

 What baby items are free on flights?

-Most airlines allow free check-in for strollers, car seats, and diaper bags.
+Most airlines allow free check-in for strollers, car seats, and diaper bags in addition to your regular baggage allowance.

 Should my baby sit on my lap during the flight?

-Infants under 2 can sit on your lap, but a separate seat with a car seat is safer.
+Infants under 2 years can travel on a parent’s lap, but booking a separate seat with an approved car seat is safer and more comfortable.

 Should I bring our car seat on the plane?